-We were floating together in a small salt-water pool on the southern Pacific coast of Guatemala, on a small strip of land that becomes an island when the tide crashes in.
-A river ran behind the small open air beach house and the moon was rising full with its glow shining on her face from the water.
+We were floating together in a small salt-water pool on the southern Pacific coast of Guatemala, on a strip of land that becomes an island when the tide crashes in.
+A river ran behind the small open air beach house and the moon was rising full with its glow reflecting on her face from the water.

 We began the day with sunlight sparkling on the black sand, bacon and eggs, surrounded by my mom and dad and a couple of close friends.
-After breakfast I spend four hours writing on the topic of the forgiven woman who washed Jesus' feet with her tears and wiped them with her hair.
+After breakfast I spent four hours writing on the topic of the forgiven woman who washed Jesus' feet with her tears and wiped them with her hair.

 We'd spent the day isolated from the chaos of the world, no a/c, no phones, no televisions, limited power and a jug of water for drinking.
 Christmas music played softly on a blue-tooth speaker and card games replaced technology.

 Dinner was shared family style around a crowded table with seconds for all and more than we needed.
 Even Remus the family dog seemed to drink deep the warmth of the day.